The Best Markets in Sydney: the 2024 Guide

 Which is the best fashion-focused market?

-Kirribilli Art, Design and Fashion Market, which is on top the list for fashion markets in Sydney.
+Kirribilli Art, Design and Fashion Market, which is on top of the list for fashion markets in Sydney.
 Paddington has an excellent “emerging designers section” and Bondi’s Sunday Market often has some lovely stuff.

 Which market can I see local musicians perform?